 - pay the owner a small premium to secure an option for a fixed period of time;

 - register the option at the Land Registry against the owner’s title; and

 - carry out due diligence on the viability of the acquisition (considering issues such as planning permission, title and funding).

 The potential buyer must decide whether to exercise the option before the end of the fixed period.
 If the option is exercised during the fixed time period, the owner is obliged to sell the property to the potential buyer.

 Whether you are an owner or a potential buyer our Commercial Property team will work with you to ensure the option represents exactly what you require.

-Please contact us today for a free quote or further information by calling our London or High Wycombe offices on the telephone numbers at the top of this page, or by email: firstname.lastname@example.org
+Please contact us today for a free no obligation telephone discussion by calling either our London, Marlow or High Wycombe offices or by email: firstname.lastname@example.org